- About UHD

 - Financial Aid

 - Student Life

-All undergraduate students at UH-Downtown are assigned for academic advising to University College until they are accepted into one of the degree programs.
+Every UHD undergraduate student will receive an assignment for academic advising to University College until accepted into a degree program.

 Course work leading to a UHD College of Public Service Bachelor of Science in Criminal Justice degree provides the student with strong communication and analytical skills, accomplished through:

 This degree program prepares students for a career in criminal justice, forensic crime scene investigation, public service and prepares students to pursue study in law and other related graduate programs.
 Potential employers include law enforcement agencies, the courts system, or the corrections system.
 According to the Bureau of Labor Statistics (BLS), "Employment of police and detectives is expected to grow by 7 percent from 2010 to 2020..."

 The UHD Bachelor of Applied Arts and Sciences (BAAS) program provides students with a path to a fully accredited bachelor's degree, especially if students have previous completed course work for technical, applied or military credit, a technical or applied degree from a community or technical college, and/or a desire to develop multiple areas of expertise.

 A UHD Bachelor of Applied Arts and Sciences degree minimizes the number of lost transfer credit hours, and requires: